civicmapper/csc-docs/_docs/datadoc/dashboardcreate.md

 Elements interact with one another via **actions**.
 Once you have added some elements to your Dashboard, define their interactions by using the **action** tab in other elements.
 * One example is to filter data in the other elements when the map extent changes.
 That way the dashboard will only be displaying data relevant to the map extent.
-* Anonther example is to pan, zoom, or flash in the map element when a list element is selected.
+* Another example is to pan, zoom, or flash in the map element when a list element is selected.

 Tip: Name elements with uniquely and specifically so that when you are designating actions you are not confused about which element to select.